jan-kreischer/UZH_ML4NLP/Project-03/README.md

 This project is about language identification using convolutional neural networks (CNNs).
 In a first step, the most important distributional properties of the dataset are inspected and plotted.
 The dataset contains a total of 65954 samples split into 52675 training samples and 13279 test samples.
-Every sample comprises a "tweet" column with the textual content and a "label" column with the associated language.
+Every sample comprises a "tweet" column of the textual content and a "label" column of the associated language.
 The histogram shows that there are many labels with very low frequency (strong class imbalance).
-For example 60 labels occur less than 100 times in the whole dataset.
-However, English occurs more than 20,000 times.
+For example 60 lanuages occur less than 100 times in the whole dataset while English occurs more than 20,000 times.
 We are dealing with this class imbalance in a later step.
-We merge the training and the test data into one dataframe for easier pre-processing and to ensure that training and test data comes from the same distribution
+We merge the training and the test data into one dataframe for easier pre-processing and to ensure that training and test data comes from the same distribution.
 We saw that some languages/ labels do not appear in the training data while appearing in the test data and the other way around
-Since this is not desirable we merge training and test data into one dataset and before starting to train we randomly shuffle and split into train and test data again.
+Since it is not required that we merge training and test data into one dataset and before starting to train, we randomly shuffle and split into train and test data again.
 This ensures that all labels appear in the training and test data.

 ## Pre-Processing